SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 Duchess: <font color=grey>*(Kindly)*</font> Now this is a very informal occasion.
 I do hope you're going to enjoy yourself. <font color=grey>*(Off the stage)*</font>

-<font color=grey>*(Henry Adams walks over to the Ambassador.)*</font>
+<font color=grey>*(Guest 4 onto the stage, walking over to Henry.)*</font>

-Ambassador: If you really wish to understand the British, I suggest a visit to the House of Lords.
+Guest 4: If you really wish to understand the British, I suggest a visit to the House of Lords.
 Would you care to come with me?

-Henry Adams: Well, yes indeed.
+H.A.: Well, yes indeed.
 As a matter of fact...

+<font color=grey>*(Guest 4 off the stage)*</font>

 Duchess: <font color=grey>*(Onto the stage, approaches Henry)*</font> Mr. Adams, I am most anxious to introduce you to Mr. Hooker Orr.

-<font color=grey>*(Henry Adams follows the Duchess and sees Portia on the way.)*</font>
+<font color=grey>*(Henry Adams follows the Duchess and walks past Portia, when she and Henry look at each other, and both of them start smiling involuntarily)*</font>

 <font color=grey>*(Duchess leaves.)*</font>